-If you've ever been to a health club or performed your own fitness routine, you've probably come across the lunge exercise.
+If you've ever been to a health club or performed your own fitness routine, you've probably done the lunge one or two times.
 Lunging is a calisthenic activity that can also be classified as a resistance training exercise.
 As you move into and out of a lunge, your body weight becomes the force you're pressing against.

 Use the Proper Technique

 How-To: Stand up with your legs together and your arms at your sides.
 Step 2 to 3 feet forward with your right leg.
 Bend both of your knees to lower yourself down into a lunge.
 Each knee should create a 90-degree angle.

-You can try several variations on the basic lunge that can help increase the challenge of your workouts and provide you with more results.
+Variations of the basic lunge help increase the challenge of your workouts and provide you with better results.
 Instead of stepping forward with your leading foot, do a glute-activation lunge by crossing your right leg in front of your left, lunging and then twisting your torso to the right.
 Perform an equal number of reps to both sides.